muhammadzkralla/Z-Articlez/spring/roadmap.md

 - [HTTP Internals](https://medium.com/@muhammad.heshamyt/http-internals-and-building-your-own-http-client-from-scratch-part-i-d62b1028408d)
 - [HTTP Messages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages)

+Task: <br>
-Task: Write a document explaining how a REST API works and how clients and servers communicate through HTTP.
+1- Write a document explaining how a REST API works and how clients and servers communicate through HTTP. <br>
+2- Build a simple HTTP client program that performs GET, POST requests to some online fake API. <br>

+Bonus: Learn about Postman API.

 Note: Do not stop learning computer networking after this week.
 Computer networking is from the fundamentals of computer science, specially in backend.